-William Branham has often been misrepresented in his teaching on the doctrine of God (ie-Godhead).
+William Branham’s doctrine of the Godhead has often been misrepresented.
 Some have claimed he was a Jesus-only, but that is false.

 Now, somebody says, “Brother Branham is a oneness.”
 No, sir, I am not a oneness.
 I do not believe that Jesus could be His own father.
 I believe that Jesus had a Father, and that was God.
 But God dwelled and tabernacled in this body called Jesus, and He was Emmanuel: God with us.
 And there’s no other God besides this God.